Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

-As shown in Figure \ref{fig:meta-diagram}, the proposed meta-learning framework consists of two distinct phases: meta-data generation \& model training (offline phase), and forecasting (online phase).
-Each time series is divided into training and testing periods, where the length of the testing period matches its forecasting horizon.
-For each time series, we fit the forecasting methods in the pool on the training period and extract the forecasts produced by different forecasting methods on the testing period.
-The forecasts from different methods are gathered into a matrix and then compared with the actual observations of the test period, leading to the matrix of forecasting errors.
-From this matrix, accuracy and diversity information are summarized as a binary vector of labels by solving an optimization problem.
+The proposed meta-learning framework consists of two distinct phases: meta-data generation \& model training (offline phase), and forecasting (online phase).
+In the offline phase, each time series is divided into training and testing periods, where the length of the testing period matches its forecasting horizon.
+For each time series, {the meta-data generating process involves fitting each forecasting method on the training period and extracting the forecasts produced by the different methods on the testing period.} The forecasts from different methods are gathered into a matrix and then compared with the actual observations of the test period, leading to the matrix of forecasting errors.
+From this matrix, accuracy and diversity information are summarized as {classification} labels by solving an auxiliary optimization problem.
 Subsequently, a meta-learner implemented by a deep neural network is trained using gradient descent optimization, minimizing a custom loss function.
 This step aims to estimate combination weights for each series, allowing the production of weights and hence the combined forecasts for any target series in the online phase.